Defensive Few-shot Learning: Introduction

-Deep convolutional neural networks (CNNs)~\cite{lecun1989backpropagation,krizhevsky2012imagenet} have obtained impressive successes on a variety of computer vision tasks especially in image classification~\cite{he2016deep,gu2018recent}.
-Unfortunately, several pieces of recent work~\cite{goodfellow2014explaining,AADsurvey2018} have shown that these CNN models are vulnerable to adversarial examples, which are crafted based on original clean inputs with imperceptible perturbations.
-Therefore, how to learn robust models that can effectively defend against various kinds of attacks becomes a crucial problem.
-Like an offense and defense game, recent adversarial defense studies continue to develop new attack techniques~\cite{athalye2018obfuscated,xu2019structured}.
-Accordingly, more effective defense mechanisms that are robust to these attacks have also been developed~\cite{madry2017towards,miyato2018virtual}.
-This has considerably improved the robustness of deep learning models~\cite{ZhengSLG16,kannan2018adversarial,tsipras2019robustness}.
+\IEEEPARstart{D}{eep} convolutional neural networks (CNNs)~\cite{lecun1989backpropagation,krizhevsky2012imagenet} have obtained impressive successes on a variety of computer vision tasks especially in image classification~\cite{he2016deep,gu2018recent}.
+Unfortunately, several pieces of recent work~\cite{goodfellow2014explaining,AADsurvey2018} have shown that these CNN models are vulnerable to adversarial examples (attacks), which are crafted based on original clean examples (\textit{i.e.}, images) with imperceptible perturbations.
+It means that the CNN models could easily misclassify these adversarial examples.
+Therefore, how to learn robust CNN models that can effectively defend against adversarial attacks becomes a crucial problem.
+Recently, many adversarial defense methods, especially adversarial training based methods, have been proposed and considerably improved the robustness of deep CNN models~\cite{ZhengSLG16,madry2017towards,miyato2018virtual,athalye2018obfuscated,kannan2018adversarial,xu2019structured,tsipras2019robustness,karim2020adversarial}.

-However, both traditional and adversarially trained deep models rely on a large amount of labeled data available for each class.
-In many real applications, we may only have access to a few labeled samples for new, unseen classes (\emph{e.g.,} rare species or medical diseases).
-Learning a classifier when only a few training samples are available for each class is well known as few-shot learning in the literature.
-In the few-shot setting, deep models become more vulnerable to adversarial attacks due to the serious lack of training samples~\cite{schmidt2018adversarially}.
-How to learn an effective and robust model with limited training data becomes a new challenging problem, and we call it \textit{defensive few-shot learning} in this paper.
+The existing adversarial training based studies mainly focus on generic image classification and try to make generic deep models robust against adversarial attacks.
+They basically rely on a large amount of labeled data available for each class.
+However, the robustness of few-shot learning models against adversarial attacks is rarely considered in the literature.
+This problem is truly important in many real applications, where we not only face the limitation of only accessing a few labeled samples for new, unseen classes, but also must be concerned about the robustness of the intelligent deep learning systems.
+For example, face recognition on automated teller machine (ATM) and mobile phones~\cite{ciubotaru2019revisiting} could become vulnerable to adversarial attacks and ends up with serious consequences.
+Similarly, in other applications such as malware classification~\cite{ale2020few} and medical image analysis~\cite{tang2021recurrent,feng2021interactive}, the corresponding deep learning systems could be compromised by adversarial attacks if the robustness issue is not sufficiently addressed.
+What's worse, under the few-shot setting, deep models could become more vulnerable to adversarial attacks due to the serious lack of training samples~\cite{schmidt2018adversarially}.
+Therefore, how to learn a robust few-shot model defensive against adversarial attacks is raised in this work as a new and challenging issue, and we name it \textit{defensive few-shot learning} throughout this paper.